Chart Color Schemes

 Georgetown's population is slightly younger than the national pattern

 Georgetown's median age is 35 years, which is significantly lower than the Rest of NSW average of 43 years and somewhat younger than the Australian median of 38 years.
 The 25-34 cohort is notably over-represented in Georgetown at 21.7%, compared to the Rest of NSW average, while the 65-74 year-olds are under-represented at 6.6%.
 This concentration of residents aged 25-34 is well above the national average of 14.5%.
 Following the Census conducted on 28 August 2021, younger residents have shifted the median age down by 1.4 years to 35 years.
-Specifically, the proportion of residents aged 25 to 34 has grown from 18.0% to 21.7%, while those aged 35 to 44 increased from 14.6% to 16.2%.
-Conversely, the proportion of residents aged 45 to 54 has declined from 13.4% to 11.5%, and the 5-14 age group dropped from 10.1% to 8.5%.
-Demographic modeling suggests that Georgetown's age profile will evolve significantly by 2041.
-The 25-34 cohort is projected to grow strongly at a rate of 35%, adding 156 residents to reach a total of 608.
+Specifically, the percentage of residents aged 25 to 34 has grown from 18.0% to 21.7%, while those aged 35 to 44 increased from 14.6% to 16.2%.
+Conversely, the percentage of residents aged 45 to 54 has declined from 13.4% to 11.5%, and the 5-14 age group has dropped from 10.1% to 8.5%.
+Demographic modeling indicates that Georgetown's age profile will evolve significantly by 2041.
+The 25-34 cohort is projected to grow strongly at a rate of 36%, adding 159 residents to reach a total of 608.
 Conversely, the 85+ and 15-24 cohorts are expected to experience population declines.